suardi26/Java-Basic/Basic Operation (Array)/README.md

 - <samp>Copying array data by specifying the range index can use the 'copyOfRange' function in the 'Arrays' class and has 3 parameters,</samp>

   <samp> namely array data, the beginning and end of the range index to be copied.</samp>

+-  <samp>Filling Values in Arrays with the same Value can use the 'fill' function in the 'Arrays' class.
+The 'fill' function has 2 parameters,</samp>

+   <samp>namely the Array data and the value of each Array index.</samp>